tsalik/kostas-tsalikis.com/content/posts/switching_hugo_versions.md

 ### 2. Installing via the asdf Version Manager

-[`asdf`](https://asdf-vm.com/) is a version manager which allows to install various runtime versions,including Hugo [^2].
+[`asdf`](https://asdf-vm.com/) is a version manager which supports Hugo among other tools [^2].
 Even though this had some potential, I opted in using `hvm` for the reasons stated on [the related section](#6-installing-via-hugo-version-manager).

 ### 3. Installing via Docker

 Another way that you can manage different Hugo versions is using Docker [^3].
 Again I felt that this was overkill.

-### 4. Building from the source
+### 4. Building from the Source

 I feel this is to much work if the only thing that you need on your day to day is to manage your site. [^4]

 ### 5. Create a custom tap with the specific Hugo versions of your choice

-Once again, creating a GitHub repo to manage your own tap feels a lot of work, at least when there are other alternatives.
-On the other hand, maybe it's better suited if you do not want to install a third-party version manager on your machine and use your own tap and `brew`. [^5]
+You can maintain your own Homebrew tap to install any Hugo versions you need.
+This is a good alternative when you don't want to install a third-party package manager. [^5]

 ### 6. Installing via Hugo Version Manager

+This was the option that I opted in. `hvm` has the following benefits that are perfect for me:
+1. Enables to install and work with a different  Hugo versions.
+2. Falls back to existing Hugo installations whenever you need to.

-This was the option that I opted in. `hvm` allows to easily set a default Hugo version and use different ones if needed for different projects.
-It is installed with `go` and actively maintained by one of Hugo's maintainers([Joe Mooring](https://github.com/jmooring)).
+You can  install it with `go` and is maintained by one of Hugo's maintainers([Joe Mooring](https://github.com/jmooring)).
 It suited my needs like a glove. [^6]

 #### Managing Hugo with Hugo Version Manager

-Following the official instructions, assuming the Go programming language is already present, we can install `hvm` by the following command:
+First of all, make sure that you have installed the Go programming language.
+Then proceed following the official instructions:

 ```bash
 $ go install github.com/jmooring/hvm@latest
 ````

-The previous command probably installs `hvm` on Go's path, under the `bin` directory.
+The previous command installs `hvm` on Go's path, under the `bin` directory.
 To double check that run the following:

 ```bash
 $ ls "$(echo $(go env GOPATH)/bin)"